jpedro/jpedro.github.io/random.md

 Those API calls are the smallest lego pieces.
 Atop that, you can assemble walls, rooms, flats, houses, buildings.
-Whole cities in the cloud can be scripted.
+Whole cities in the cloud can be captured in a git repo.

 ## Sometimes you don't need the cloud

 Deploy that app straight into a bare host.
 Use unix sockets, avoid the whole TCP/IP network overheads.
 And boom!
-You get the best available performance you will ever get.
+It's the best available performance you will _ever_ get.

 ## On a knife's edge